Find an On-Campus Job

 How to find a Work-Study Position

-When you log into Wildcat Joblink , and click on the Jobs link at the top, look for Position Type and then simply select either “Campus Jobs (including Work Study)” or “Off-Campus Work-Study” from the drop down menu.
-This will give you a listing of current work-study positions both on and off-campus.
+When you log into Handshake, and click on Jobs & Internships from the left-hand menu.
+On the next page, you can then choose the position type you are looking for, including on-campus student employment.
 As a FWS eligible student, you can apply for either work study or non-work study positions.
 Be sure to inform the supervisor of your hiring department that you are work-study eligible so that they can complete the proper forms.

 Graduate students fall under the same guidelines as undergraduate students in terms of general or work-study employment on or off-campus.